Steve-Tech/YAFI/README.md

 #### Install

-Install the package with `pip install git+https://github.com/Steve-Tech/YAFI.git`.
+Install the package with `pip install yafi`.

 Pipx is also supported.